BiomedSciAI/Geno4SD/README.md

 ## Analytic tools included in Geno4SD

-1. ReVeaL: _Rare Variant Learning_, is a stochastic regularization-based learning algorithm.
+1. ### ReVeaL: _Rare Variant Learning_### is a stochastic regularization-based learning algorithm.
 It partitions the genome into non-overlapping, possibly non-contiguous, windows (_w_) and then aggregates samples into possibly overlapping subsets, using subsampling with replacement (stochastic), giving units called shingles that are utilized by a statistical learning algorithm.
 Each shingle captures a distribution of the mutational load (the number of mutations in the window _w_ of a given sample), and the first four moments are used as an approximation of the distribution.

    ReVeaL tutorial can be found here: [tutorial](https://github.com/BiomedSciAI/Geno4SD/blob/main/tutorials/ReVeaL.ipynb)